infodatinc/demo_project_website/wp-content/plugins/imagify/readme.txt

 4. Other Media Page

 == Changelog ==
+= 2.2 =
+- New Feature: Introduce AVIF generation feature

+= 2.1.3.1 =
+- Bugfix: missing styling on some banners when using minified versions of the CSS files (#765)

+= 2.1.3 =
+- Enhancement: Update chart.js (#742)
+- Enhancement: Improve messaging around WebP images when they are larger than the original (#751)
+- Enhancement: Update notices when out of quota (#727, #728)
+- Bugfix: Prevent PHP deprecated notice on PHP 8.1 (#734)
+- Bugfix: Improve database queries on large media libraries (#747)

+= 2.1.2 =
+- Bugfix: Prevent deprecation notice with PHP 8.1 & 8.2 (#721, #723)
+- Bugfix: Escape error message before display (#729)
+- Bugfix: Don't count WebP images in the generate missing WebP images versions (#713)
+- Bugfix: Improve information related to out of quota on bulk optimization (#714)
+- Bugfix: Fix optimization filter type working with file filters on media library (#670)

+= 2.1.1 =
+- Enhancement: Allow WebP images to be optimized by Imagify from the plugin (#611)
+- Enhancement: Improve error message displayed when an unknown error occured (#637)
+- Enhancement: Update Action Scheduler to v3.5.4 (#708)
+- Enhancement: Only display plan suggestion for users on free plan (#69)
+- Bugfix: Prevent optimization from getting stuck on websites with big images libraries (#707)
+- Bugfix: Prevent PHP8 ArgumentCountError (#682)

+= 2.1 =
+- Enhancement: Re-add lossless compression option (#686)
+- Enhancement: New async bulk optimization, allowing to run the bulk optimization without keeping the browser open.
+Also possible to run the bulk optimization from an API function or a WP CLI command (#674)
+- Bugfix: Correctly resize the WebP generated file to the maximum defined size from the settings (#521)
+- Bugfix: Prevent error related to set_time_limit() function on some environments (#671)

+= 2.0 =
+- Enhancement: Add compatibility with our new smart compression system (#663)
+- Enhancement: Optimize initialization of some of the code (#473)
+- Enhancement: Add new filter `imagify_process_webp_content` (#653)
+- Bugfix: Prevent PHP warning when displaying the pricing modal (#666)
+- 3rd party compatibility: Pass missing parameter to the `http_headers_useragent` filter (#612)
+- 3rd party compatibility: Prevent conflict with WP Cloudflare super page cache (#609)
+- Bugfix: Fix various UI issues (#604, #586, #592, #594)
+- i18n: Fix typos & improve strings (#621)

+= 1.10 - 2021/07/15 =
+* The plugin minimum compatible versions are now PHP 7.0 and WordPress 5.3
+* Enhancement: Correctly display WordPress cover blocks when WebP and picture tag replacement is enabled (#546)
+* Enhancement: Update our jQuery code to be compatible with the new jQuery version included in WordPress (#545)
+* 3rd party compatibility: Correctly display WooCommerce variable products images when WebP and picture tag replacement is enabled (#495)
+* Bugfix: Prevent nested picture tags when picture tag replacement is enabled (#537)
+* Bugfix: Prevent a fatal error related to get_current_screen() in some cases (#567)
+* Bugfix: Fixes some display issues related to the promotions in the checkout process (#556, #557)
+* Bugfix: Fixes some display issues on the settings & bulk optimization pages on mobile (#566)
+* Bugfix: Prevent PHP warning in some cases on the bulk optimization process (#565)
+* Bugfix: Prevent PHP notice in somes cases for the $images_count variable (#573)

+= 1.9.14 =
+* Fix: cURL not connecting to Imagify API when using PHP 8.
+* Fix: Display issue in Chrome on scrollable check groups on Imagify admin page.

+= 1.9.13 =
+* Improvement: Update readme with new quotas, FAQ and description info.

+= 1.9.12 - 2020/11/09 =
+* Improvement: Enable plugin to work with new app pricing API.

+= 1.9.11 - 2020/09/09 =
+* Fix: Fix settings error on multi-sites with WordPress 5.5
+* Fix: Write the correct conf file for use with WebP rewrites on nginx
+* Improvement: Namespace composer dependencies to avoid possible naming collisions.
+* Security: Add blank index.php to imagify-created backup folders to disable public access.

 = 1.9.10 - 2020/05/26 =
 * Fix: Correctly optimize thumbnails during auto-optimization of image upload
 * Fix: Fix broken compatibility with Enable Media Replace plugin after WordPress 5.3